-- Team name; - Team members' names and (perhaps) a picture of the team members; - Team's country and location within country; - Team's school and district; - Development of the searching and placement strategies; - Any interesting or unusual features of their programs; - What the team hopes to achieve in robotics.
+- Team name; - Team members' names and (perhaps) a picture of the team members; - Team's school and country and location within country; - Team's track record. - Description of algorithm used for developing the searching and placement strategies; - Any interesting or unusual features of their programs; - What the team hopes to achieve in robotics.

-8 Judging and Award
+8 Judging and Awards